-- 1. Each project partner fills in the Partner Report and submits it with all mandatory annexes to the National Controller within 15 days after the end of the reporting period. (figure 10) - 2.
-The National Controller checks and verifies the eligibility of the costs within three months from partner report submission.
+- 1. Each project partner fills in the Partner Report and submits it with all mandatory annexes to the National Controller within 15 days after the end of the reporting period. (figure 11) - 2.
+The National Controller checks and verifies the eligibility of the costs within three months from Partner Report submission.
 If the National Controller requires clarifications, the clock stops, and the replying time is not counted into the three months. - 3.
 The lead partner compiles the Project Report based on Partner Reports certified by the National Controller.
 The lead partner must submit the Project Report in four months after the end of the reporting period. - 4.
-The technical admissibility check for received Project Report is done by the Joint Secretariat. - 5.
-The Joint Secretariat assesses the Project Report within 80 days after receiving it from the technical admissibility check.
-In case the Joint Secretariat requires clarifications, the clock stops, and the replying time is not counted into the 80 days. - 6.
-The Managing Authority makes the payment to the lead partner based on the certified cost.
-The lead partner transfers the partner share for each partner.
+The Joint Secretariat/ Managing Authority have in total 80 days to complete the checks on the Project Report and make the payment to the lead partner based on eligible certified cost, starting from the day the Project Report is submitted in Jems.
+In case the Joint Secretariat/ Managing Authority requires clarifications, the clock stops, and the replying time is not counted into the 80 days. - 5.
+The eligible ERDF funds will be paid to the lead partner.
+The lead partner must transfer the shares of funding for each partner immediately.

-Figure 10 Reporting procedure.
+Figure 11.
+Reporting procedure.